MogomotsiFM/equation_solver/Readme.md

 ### How it works?
-* The fundamental data structures are the `Monomial` and `Polynomial` classes.  a `Monomial = ax^n` as a coefficient `a` and an exponent `n`, along with the allowed operations.
+* The fundamental data structures are the `Monomial` and `Polynomial` classes.
+A `Monomial = ax^n` has a coefficient `a` and an exponent `n`, along with the allowed operations.
 The composite design pattern is then used to represent a `Polynomial` in terms of the `Monomial` class.
 This should make it easier to extend to higher order polynomials.
     * Permited operations:
         * Adding one `Monomial` or `Polynomial` to another.
-It is even possible to add `Monomial` to a `Polynomial`,
+It is even possible to add a `Monomial` to a `Polynomial`,
         * Subracting one `Monomial` or `Polynomial` from another.
-It is even possible to subtract `Monomial` from a `Polynomial`,
+It is even possible to subtract a `Monomial` from a `Polynomial`,
         * Multiplying an `Monomial` or `Polynomial` by a scalar,
         * Tests for equality,
         * Printing an expressions.